-Do you have tight hips, buttocks, or hip flexors?
+Do you have hip tightness?
+Tight buttocks or hip flexors?
 Hip Pain?
 Try using a foam roller to help alleviate tightness and resolve pain.
-If this helps only temporarily, please call in to set up an appointment to see what else you need to do to help your hips become more balanced and less tight.

-Hi this is Dana Ranahan from Body Works Sports Physiotherapy in North Vancouver and today I’ve got my foam roller here and we’re going to do a little bit of foam roller work to help you release tightness around the hips.
+Hi this is Dana Ranahan from Body Works Sports Physiotherapy in North Vancouver and today we’re going to do some foam roller work to help you release tightness around the hips.

-People end up having tightness in the hips and sometimes pain in the hips from a lot of activities, it’s an area we tend to grip posturally sometimes at work or especially with runners, they get a lot of tightness in the lateral hips.
-So often we get tightness in through the buttock area, sometimes through the lateral hip and into the front in our hip flexors.
+Hip tightness and pain can come from a lot of activities.
+It’s an area we tend to grip posturally – sometimes at work, or especially with runners who tend to get a lot of tightness in the lateral hips.
+Often we get tightness in the buttock area, the lateral hip, and into our hip flexors in the front.

-Many of you will have tightness in the hip flexor and the quad muscle.
-So take your foam roller and first off, I get you to sit on the roller, so want to square yourself in the beginning to get a sense of it and if I’m going to work on my right side, I’m then going to turn to the right and put my buttocks sort of on the side of the roller and this leg is going to help me control my movement.
+- If I’m going to work on my right side, I’m then going to turn to the right and put my buttocks on the side of the roller, and this leg is going to help me control my movement.

-So in this case, I’m going to roll the roller back and forth along the glute, the gluteus muscle and the piriformis muscle, in this case and it will help to release tightness.
+- In this case, I’m going to roll the roller back and forth along the glute, the gluteus muscle and the piriformis muscle, and it will help release tightness.

-So in those cases, it’s best to sit on it, let it relax for a minute and sometimes you can visualize melting or releasing in that area and then get back to rolling.
+Sometimes you find an area that is specifically tight or really sensitive, and rolling over it will not help it release.
+In those cases, it’s best to sit on it, let it relax for a minute, and you can visualize melting or releasing in that area before getting back to rolling.

-So those are some simple techniques that you can try with the foam roller to help release tightness.
-If you’re going to do it, I suggest you do both sides, it’ll only take you a few minutes, so give it a try.
-If you have any other questions, check out our website at www.body-works.ca
+Those are some simple techniques that you can try with the foam roller to help release hip tightness.
+If you’re going to do it, I suggest you do both sides.
+It’ll only take you a few minutes, so give it a try.
+You can also check out our other videos for hip release.